Sinclair Zike: Design

 The Sinclair Zike is a portable bicycle with a small electric motor driving the rear wheel and with batteries built into its frame.
-It weighs 11kg.
+It weighs 11 kg (24 lb).
 The batteries fit inside the central shaft together with the motor.
 The two-wheeler utilizes nickel–cadmium batteries, which weigh half as much as the typical lead–acid batteries used in 20th-century electric vehicles and can withstand 2000 recharging cycles.
 A three-position throttle placed under the right handlebar varies the electric power and thus the amount of pedaling required to keep going, although the Zike has only one gear.
 Battery life is said to be between 30 minutes and three hours depending on which of the three running speeds are used.
 The batteries can be fully recharged by plugging them into the mains for just one hour, and they are also recharged regeneratively using the energy from pedalling, freewheeling, and braking.
 The bicycle's maximum self-powered speed was limited to 15 miles per hour (mph) to avoid classification as a motorcycle under UK law.